liam-wiltshire/talks/machinelearning/content.md

 - Given that less than 1% of our data is fraud, the algorithm can just pick 'not fraud' every time and be over 99% accurate!

 ???

+- When we thought about it, this makes sense.
+If the algorithm is counting how many times a word/token appears in a category, it's likely to appear  more times in a category with more data
 - Example: Some apples are red, and some are green.
 If you have 10,000 apples in your training data and only 2,000 cherries, anything that is red will have a higher probability of being an apple.
+- Wierdly, this also makes it very accurate - _technically_ by picking 'not fraud' every time, our algorithm is over 99% accurate - just totally useless at the same time!

 ---